 Food and Drink Tour

-We offer some Food and Drink Tours in Tokyo and Kansai area.
+We offer some Food and Drink Tours in the Tokyo and Kansai area.
 Let’s explore the area with a knowledgeable guide and try some local foods.
 Listening to the background stories will help you understand the culture and the area!

 - Tokyo Fish Market Tour @Tsukiji